FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 current medications can all be risk factors when you give something

 which has not been prescribed (or recommended) specifically for your

 So, although the following OTC products are generally considered safe for dogs I'd strongly recommend that you ALWAYS check with your vet before administering them.

-I have divided the dog safe human medications on this page into categories which relate to the condition or system they are designed to treat:
+Dog safe human medications divided into the categories relating to the condition or body system they are designed to treat:

 The medications included on this page are generally vet-approved for use in dogs with a variety of health issues when...

-However, I'd like to repeat that you should ALWAYS consult your own veterinarian before giving your dog any type of medication, supplement or remedy that has not been specifically recommended or prescribed for him/her.
+ALWAYS consult your own veterinarian before giving your dog any type of medication, supplement or remedy that has not been specifically recommended or prescribed for him/her

 Tummy upsets are very common in dogs, and there are several human medications which can be used safely to treat things like diarrhea, gas, constipation and more.

 The stool softener Miralax can be used to relieve occasional constipation in dogs.

 It works by pulling water into the stools and softening them so that they pass more easily.